Israel and Iran trade strikes for a third day and threaten more to come. Over 230 are reported dead

 Daniel Hadad, a local police commander, said 180 people were wounded and seven missing in Bat Yam.
 Residents appeared dazed, staggering through the rubble of their homes to retrieve personal belongings while rescuers sifted through twisted metal and shattered glass in their search for more bodies.

-Another four people, including a 13-year-old, were killed and 24 wounded when a missile struck a building in the Arab town of Tamra in northern Israel, emergency authorities said, while a strike on the central city of Rehovot wounded 42.
+Another four people, including a 13-year-old, were killed and 24 wounded when a missile struck a building in the Arab town of Tamra in northern Israel, emergency authorities said, while a strike on the central city of Rehovot wounded 42 people.

 An oil refinery was damaged in the northern Israeli city of Haifa, the firm operating it said.
 Israel’s main international airport and airspace was closed for a third day.